Ce qui, Ce que, Ce dont

 CE QUI, CE QUE and CE DONT are like the relative pronouns QUI, QUE, and DONT.
 They introduce dependent clauses.
 A dependent clause is one that has a subject and a verb, but it needs to be connected to a main clause to form a complete sentence.
 Relative pronouns are the words that connect a dependent clause to a main clause.

 The difference between CE QUI, CE QUE, CE DONT and QUI, QUE and DONT is that they don’t refer to a specific noun that has already been mentioned.
 They refer to something less specific, like an idea or a whole statement.
 That idea may or may not have already been stated.
+Think of CE as a sort of place holder for something that has not specifically been named.

-CE QUI: Use it as subject of the dependent clause.
+CE QUI: Use it as subject of the dependent clause

 👉 Le vent, c’est ce qui me dérange le plus.